-Orthopaedic Surgery - Arthroscopic Surgery - Joint Replacement - Sports Medicine - Fracture Care John R. Chance, M.D., David L. Fox, M.D., Jamie L. Lynch, M.D., Brian E. Schulze, M.D., Patrick M. Simon, M.D., Rex E. Wilcox, M.D.
-Diplomates, American Board of Orthopaedic Surgery Kelly A. Cooper, PA-C Post-Operative Instruction Checklist Patient Name Date of Surgery Please call 210-477-5151 to schedule a follow-up appointment NO HEAVY LIFTING ACTIVITIES WHILE RECOVERING FROM SURGERY Dressing: Please keep your dressing (AND HAND) clean, dry, and intact for the first three days after surgery.
+Orthopaedic Surgery - Arthroscopic Surgery - Joint Replacement - Sports Medicine - Fracture Care

+John R. Chance, M.D., David L. Fox, M.D., Jamie L. Lynch, M.D., Brian E. Schulze, M.D., Patrick M. Simon, M.D., Rex E. Wilcox, M.D.
+Diplomates, American Board of Orthopaedic Surgery

+Kelly A. Cooper, PA-C

+Post-Operative Instruction Checklist

+Patient Name

+Date of Surgery

+Please call 210-477-5151 to schedule a follow-up appointment

+NO HEAVY LIFTING ACTIVITIES WHILE RECOVERING FROM SURGERY

+Dressing

+Please keep your dressing (AND HAND) clean, dry, and intact for the first three days after surgery.
 After Day Three Post Op you may start to change the dressing at home.
 Please do NOT use an antibiotic cream/ointment.

+MAKE SURE THAT THE DRESSING IS NOT TOO TIGHT

+Bathing

+Once you have reached Day Three Post Op you may remove the dressing to shower.
+Make sure to reapply a light dressing and change as needed.

+Driving

-MAKE SURE THAT THE DRESSING IS NOT TOO TIGHT Bathing: Do not SOAK or remove dressing to bathe.
-You may take a shower, but COVER your hand.
-Driving: Please do not drive until you are evaluated in the office after surgery.
+Please do not drive until you are evaluated in the office after surgery.
 You are considered an impaired driver following surgery, and if you choose to drive, your insurance may not cover any accidents that may occur.

+Cold Therapy/Ice
-Cold Therapy/Ice: Continuous icing will help to decrease swelling and pr important to always have protection between the ice pad and your skin.
-Neve on your skin; this could lead to an injury to your skin.
-If the ice causes

-Page 1 of 2 irritation, stop icing and call the office.
+Continuous icing will help to decrease swelling and provide pain relief.
+It is very important to always have protection between the ice pad and your skin.
+Never place the ice pack directly on your skin; this could lead to an injury to your skin.
+If the ice causes increased pain, skin rash or irritation, stop icing and call the office.
 Please also note that condensation from the ice bag may wet your dressing.
 Use a towel between the ice and dressing if this begins to happen.
+DO NOT GET YOUR DRESSING WET

+Sling and Elevation

-DO NOT GET YOUR DRESSING WET Sling and Elevation:Wear the sling until your arm WAKES UP; try not to use the sling after that.
+Wear the sling until your arm WAKES UP; try not to use the sling after that.
 When wearing the sling make sure that your hand stays AT OR ABOVE the level of your heart.
 ELEVATE your arm to help reduce swelling and pain.
-Physical therapy: Following surgery you will be given instructions about physical therapy, occasionally therapy will start within the first few weeks after surgery.
-We ask during the first week following surgery that you do the following Exercises at home: